rapPayne/angular_in_3_weeks/labs/2.2 Creating services/README.md

 }
 ```

-3. Inject the service into orders.component.ts.
+3. Inject the service into `orders.component.ts`.
 You can remove the HttpClient if you like.
 ```typescript
 constructor(
   private _ordersService: OrdersService,  //  <-- Add this